SenLinYu: Alchemised

 SenLinYu signed to literary agency WME in 2023.
 In February 2024, rights were acquired to traditionally publish the novel Alchemised, a rewrite of Manacled set outside the Harry Potter universe.
-The standalone dark fantasy novel was released in September 2025, published by Del Rey at Penguin Random House in the United States and Michael Joseph at Penguin Books in the United Kingdom.
+The standalone dark fantasy novel was released in September 2025, published by Del Rey in the United States and Michael Joseph at Penguin Books in the United Kingdom.
 The book includes an illustration by the artist Avendell, who has also created further pieces to be released separately.

 The official synopsis of Alchemised reads:

 A woman with missing memories fights to survive a war-torn world of necromancy and alchemy – and the man tasked with unearthing the deepest secrets of her past.
 In the aftermath of a long war, Paladia's new ruling class of corrupt guild families and depraved necromancers – whose vile, undead creatures helped bring about their victory – holds Helena captive.
 Trapped on his crumbling estate, Helena's fight – to protect her lost history and to preserve the last remaining shreds of her former self – is just beginning.
 For her prison and captor have secrets of their own, secrets Helena must unearth, whatever the cost.

 Anticipated demand for the novel was high, with Del Rey ordering a first print run of 750,000 copies of the book ahead of release, with translations in 21 languages.